-Azure Service Fabric Cluster deployment targets allow you to reference existing Service Fabric Cluster apps that are available in your Azure subscription, that you can then reference by role during deployments.
+Azure Service Fabric Cluster deployment targets let you reference existing Service Fabric Cluster apps that are available in your Azure subscription.
+You can then reference these by role during deployments.

 The Service Fabric SDK must be installed on the Octopus Server.
-If this SDK is missing, the step will fail with an error: "Could not find the Azure Service Fabric SDK on this server.".
+For details, see Service Fabric SDK.
+If this SDK is missing, the step will fail with an error: "Could not find the Azure Service Fabric SDK on this server."

-After the above SDK has been installed, you will need to restart your Octopus service before the changes will take effect.
+After the above SDK has been installed, you will need to restart your Octopus Server for the changes to take effect.

-You will need to create a Service Fabric cluster (either in Azure, on-premises or in other clouds).
+You need to create a Service Fabric cluster (either in Azure, on-premises, or in other clouds).
 Octopus needs an existing Service Fabric cluster to connect to in order to reference it as a deployment target.